villagefreeschool/adminportal/README.md

 ### Prerequisites

-- Node.js (v18 or higher recommended)
+- Node.js (v24 LTS or higher recommended)
 - npm or yarn
 - Firebase project with Firestore and Authentication enabled